Augmentative and alternative communication: High-tech

 High-tech AAC aids permit the storage and retrieval of electronic messages, with most allowing the user to communicate using speech output.
 Such devices are known as speech generating devices (SGD) or voice output communication aids (VOCA).
 A device's speech output may be digitized and/or synthesized: digitized systems play recorded words or phrases and are generally more intelligible while synthesized speech uses text-to-speech software that can be harder to understand but that permits the user to spell words and speak novel messages.

 High-tech systems may be dedicated devices developed solely for AAC, or non-dedicated devices that run additional software to function as AAC devices.
 These options are typically more affordable than a dedicated device.
 Examples of AAC applications that function on non-dedicated hardware include Avaz and Spoken.
 The freedom to use existing, personal devices like smartphones for AAC has resulted in more users.

 High-tech AAC may be static or dynamic in form.
 Static communication devices have symbols in a fixed positions on paper overlays, which are changed manually.
 To increase the vocabulary available, some static devices have multiple levels, with different words appearing on different levels.
 On dynamic AAC devices, the user can change the symbols available using page links to navigate to appropriate pages of vocabulary and messages.

 High-tech devices vary in the amount of information that they can store, as well as their size, weight and thus their portability.
-Access methods depend on the abilities of the user, and may include the use of direct selection of symbols on the screen or keyboard with a body part, pointer, adapted mice or joysticks, or indirect selection using switches and scanning.
+Access methods depend on the abilities of the user, and may include the use of direct selection of symbols on the screen or keyboard with a body part, pointer, adapted computer mice or joysticks, or indirect selection using switches and scanning.